ShechemKS/habitist/README.md

 1. You add habits you want to form as task on todoist with schedule `every day`

-2. Add `[day 0/0]` to the task
+2. Add the label `habit` to the task

-3. If you complete the task, the [day 0/0] will become [day 1/1] at midnight the next day
+3. If you complete the task, the metrics will update at midnight the next day

-4. If you fail to complete the task and it becomes overdue, the script will schedule it to today (TODO: Put this functionality back) and set [day 0/0] to [day 0/1] and so on
+4. If you fail to complete the task and it becomes overdue, the script will schedule it to today and reset the streak to 0 days.

 ## Setup Instructions
 1. You will need a GitHub account to setup this for your use.
 Please signup from [here](https://github.com/join) if you don't have an account yet.